NihalMullaparambil/Dashboard/README.md

 A Python-based web dashboard for monitoring and analyzing energy consumption, featuring real-time data visualization and API integration.
 Built with Anvil's Uplink technology for distributed architecture.
 [Anvil Documentation](https://anvil.works/docs/overview)

 ## How the *Sign-In → Smart Prefetch* flow works

+This section demonstrates my analytical thinking and problem-solving skills through a backend implementation of a smart login system using prefetch workflows.
+I independently designed and developed this component to optimize authentication efficiency and user experience.
 ![Dashboard Login Screen](./screenshots/Login.png)

 <details>